More Rohingya refugees reach Indonesia after weeks at sea

 “Many are women and children, with reports of up to 20 people dying on the unseaworthy vessel during the journey,” the agency said.

-Also on Friday, another group of 58 Rohingya — all men — arrived in Ladong village in Aceh Besar district.
+Also in Christmas Day, another group of 58 Rohingya — all male, including 13 minors — arrived in Ladong village in Aceh Besar district.

-Citing one of them, Husna said the 58 refugees left Cox's Bazar in Bangladesh, where more than 700,000 Rohingya from Myanmar had fled, to work on plantations in Malaysia.
+Citing one of them, Husna said the 58 refugees left Cox's Bazar in Bangladesh, where more than 700,000 Rohingya from Myanmar had fled in 2017, to work on plantations in Malaysia.
 Their boat was damaged and the engine failed, leaving them drifting at sea until they came ashore in Aceh.

 Malaysia has been a common destination for many of the refugees arriving by boat, but they also have been detained in the country.